-I am totally not putting my friends down at all, but I would LOVE to show some of the simple things I do to keep clothing looking like new or as I said above… restore my thrifty finds!
+I LOVE to show some of the simple things I do for how to clean thrift store clothes and keep clothing looking like new or as I said above… restore my thrifty finds!

 The other day our family went to our local thrift store and my son found a BRAND NEW pair of VANS shoes!
 It is a style that my son has been looking for…We bought them for $18!
 The only problem was that there was some yellow staining on them.
 He looked at me confidently and said “we can get that out right Mom?!”.
 YES we can!